 Open-source Zapier — 500+ built-in integrations, self-hosted, unlimited executions

 n8n is an open-source workflow automation platform (TypeScript/Node) built by n8n GmbH — a mature German company that raised a Series B — with a visual drag-and-drop interface for building pipelines from 500+ built-in integrations (Slack, Gmail, Postgres, Webhooks, HTTP, OpenAI, AI Agent, Vector Store nodes like [Qdrant](/en/guide/qdrant)/Pinecone/Supabase Vector, LangChain, and more).
 It runs on [Docker](/en/guide/docker) with PostgreSQL behind it.
-On my stack, n8n handles business cron jobs (invoicing, content publishing, agent heartbeats) and replaces three separate SaaS products that used to cost ~$80/month.
+On my stack, n8n currently runs 4 focused business workflows (among them turning YouTube videos into Hebrew blog posts and tracking agent performance) that save me hours every week.
 On yours, n8n can be the glue of the entire stack — CRM automation, marketing ops, internal system integrations, or a full replacement for Zapier (Starter $29/mo for 750 tasks, Professional $73/mo for 2,000, Team $103/user/mo) and Make (Core $10.59/mo, Pro $18.82/mo, Teams $34.12/mo).

 AI Pair-Programming CLI